codedor/filament-architect/docs/index.md

 ## Adding new blocks

 To add new blocks, you can extend `\Codedor\FilamentArchitect\Filament\Architect\BaseBlock`.
-You have to add a `schema` function.
-In this array you can add [Filament fields](https://filamentphp.com/docs/2.x/admin/resources/getting-started#fields).
+You have to add a `schema` and a `render` function.

+In the schema array you can add [Filament fields](https://filamentphp.com/docs/3.x/forms/fields/getting-started).

 ```php
 public function schema(): array